StatguyUser/SNgramExtractor/README.md

 # What is it?
+Companion library of machine learning book `Feature Engineering & Selection for Explainable Models A Second Course for Data Scientists`

 SNgramExtractor module helps extract Syntactic relations (SR tags) as elements of sn-grams.

 We follow the path marked by the arrows in the dependencies and obtain sngrams.[1]